 Along with his ASUW escapades, Zioncheck earned a law degree while also becoming involved in the local Democratic Party and the pro-labor Washington Commonwealth Federation.
 From the UW, he graduated into Seattle city politics in 1929 by leading a successful recall campaign against Mayor Frank Edwards, who was then trying to sell off Seattle City Light to private interests.
-Soon after, in 1932, as part of the national progressive electoral sweep that landed Franklin D. Roosevelt in the White House, Zioncheck was elected to Congress, winning Washington state’s 1st District seat on an openly radical platform.
+Soon after, in 1932, as part of the national progressive electoral sweep that landed Franklin Delano Roosevelt in the White House, Zioncheck was elected to Congress, winning Washington state’s 1st District seat on an openly radical platform.

 An ardent supporter of the spirit of the New Deal, Congressman Zioncheck was also a frequent critic of the lukewarm nature of certain New Deal policies, which made him a target of certain money-friendly senior Congressmembers who, soon after his 1934 re-election, formed a coalition aimed at isolating and disempowering him.
 Zioncheck gradually reacted to his loss of power in The Other Washington by engaging in drunken public escapades that, unfortunately, earned him far more national notoriety than his radical legislative affinities.
 The first among these occurred in the wee hours of New Year’s Day 1936, when he strolled into the lobby of a posh Washington, D.C., apartment house, plugged in all the numbers on the telephone switchboard, and wished all the tenants a Happy New Year.
 Such reckless incidents would become less amusing, more frequent, and more infamous in the following months.